Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 signers canonically by AccountID, use an empty `SigningPubKey`, and cap the target-chain `Signers` array at `STTx::maxMultiSigners()` before computing or submitting the blob.
 The witness may contain extra source-side signatures that are valid replay input but are not part of the target-chain blob.
+Source-chain export does not prove the destination account's SignerList or quorum policy;
+that compatibility is an operator/client contract for the chosen target chain.

 This is not an XPOP-style self-contained proof.
 XPOP embeds its UNL and manifest bundle because it is imported as external proof material.
 Export witnesses are